openharmony/docs/en/application-dev/reference/apis/js-apis-inner-application-abilityDelegator.md

 ### addAbilityStageMonitorSync<sup>10+</sup>

-addAbilityStageMonitorSync(monitor: AbilityStageMonitor): void;
+addAbilityStageMonitorSync(monitor: AbilityStageMonitor): void

 Adds an **AbilityStageMonitor** instance to monitor the lifecycle state changes of an ability stage.
-This API is a synchronous API.
+This API returns the result synchronously.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core